lewiskirori/Utopiamall-App/README.md

 **Built using Flutter, MySQL, PHP, Rest API, and Third-party APIs**
 ## Description

-Utopiamall is a virtual shopping experience that reimagines how we buy for fashion and style.
+Utopiamall is a virtual shopping experience that reimagines how we buy fashion and style.
 Our app is the ultimate fashion endpoint since it focuses on providing a seamless and stylish shopping experience for an extensive variety of clothing and accessories.

 ## Features